lovecodingdev/monetaria-utilities/README.md

   UiPoolDataProvider,
   UiIncentiveDataProvider,
   ChainId,
-} from '@aave/contract-helpers';
+} from '@monetaria/contract-helpers';

 // Sample RPC address for querying ETH mainnet const provider = new ethers.providers.JsonRpcProvider( 'https://eth-mainnet.alchemyapi.io/v2/demo',
 );

-// This is the provider used in Aave UI, it checks the chainId locally to reduce RPC calls with frequent network switches, but requires that the rpc url and chainId to remain consistent with the request being sent from the wallet (i.e. actively detecting the active chainId) const provider = new ethers.providers.StaticJsonRpcProvider( 'https://eth-mainnet.alchemyapi.io/v2/demo', ChainId.mainnet,
+// This is the provider used in Monetaria UI, it checks the chainId locally to reduce RPC calls with frequent network switches, but requires that the rpc url and chainId to remain consistent with the request being sent from the wallet (i.e. actively detecting the active chainId) const provider = new ethers.providers.StaticJsonRpcProvider( 'https://eth-mainnet.alchemyapi.io/v2/demo', ChainId.mainnet,
 );

-// Aave protocol contract addresses, will be different for each market and can be found at https://docs.aave.com/developers/deployed-contracts/deployed-contracts
+// Monetaria protocol contract addresses, will be different for each market and can be found at https://docs.monetaria.com/developers/deployed-contracts/deployed-contracts
-// For V3 Testnet Release, contract addresses can be found here https://github.com/aave/aave-ui/blob/feat/arbitrum-clean/src/ui-config/markets/index.ts const uiPoolDataProviderAddress = '0xa2DC1422E0cE89E1074A6cd7e2481e8e9c4415A6';
+// For V3 Testnet Release, contract addresses can be found here https://github.com/monetaria/monetaria-ui/blob/feat/arbitrum-clean/src/ui-config/markets/index.ts const uiPoolDataProviderAddress = '0xa2DC1422E0cE89E1074A6cd7e2481e8e9c4415A6';
 const uiIncentiveDataProviderAddress =
   '0xD01ab9a6577E1D84F142e44D49380e23A340387d';